-This means you not only need strong software skills, but also must understand how the apps you use offer value.
+Not only do you need strong software skills, but you must also understand how the apps you use offer value.
 How does your knowledge stack up in today's market?

 It goes without saying that you need to have Microsoft Office expertise, since this is a basic requirement for most administrative jobs.
 Following are some other software skills that are an asset:

 Collaboration and databases

 Microsoft’s SharePoint is a collaboration tool that acts as an organizational library and content management system (CMS).
 Staff members can use it to create and manage virtually every piece of information a company needs to function properly: employee handbooks, policy and procedure manuals, corporate reports and lots more.
 It's great for collaboration, and its "check-in/check-out" function ensures that people always see the latest version of a document.
 Today’s office environment can also require knowledge of database software such as FileMaker Pro and Microsoft Access.

 In some offices, design and desktop publishing fall on the plate of the administrative assistant.
 Fortunately, a little knowledge can go a long way here.
 Mastering the basic functions of a program such as Microsoft Publisher will let you pump out nametags, newsletters and fliers like a pro.
 For more advanced design tasks, look to Adobe Photoshop or InDesign, which are for advanced photo editing and publication layout.

 Admins may also assume some web content management responsibilities.
 Company websites need to be both attractive and functional, so you'll be a step ahead if you have a combination of design sense and technology skills.
 While some organizations have their own proprietary content management systems, many are looking for administrative professionals with experience using the CMS features of SharePoint or a web CMS such as WordPress.